 The PYM Middle School Friends program provides middle schoolers the opportunity to connect with one another across the yearly meeting.
 Together we will create community, lift up and encourage leadership, explore what it means to be Quaker, and have ridiculous amounts of fun!

-Location: Valley Friends Meeting, Wayne, PA
+Location: Lehigh Valley Friends Meeting, Bethlehem, PA

 Participants: Middle School Friends!